You can listen to the podcast and read the show notes here

 Dominic Watson: Thank you.

-Michael Smith: Yes, hello, joining us from England.
+Michaela Light: Yes, hello, joining us from England.
 Let's start off with the big question in the room.
 Why should people use a CMS instead of just rolling their own code or not using one?

 Dominic Watson: Sure.
 I'll answer it, to start with, for us, we have a business that sells services, so we create sites for our clients.
 All of our clients require CMS.
 They are large organizations with multiple editors.
 They won't have their own in-house teams so they need to be able to create content through tools that are easy to use and have all the features that you require for managing content.